nautilus-cyberneering/chinese-ideographs/documentation/Processes_and_Workflows.md

 # About this document

-The usage of the chinese ideograph services and features implies several interdependant processes both triggered by humans and automation systems.
+The usage of the Chinese ideograph services and features implies several interdependent processes both triggered by humans and automation systems.

 In this document we will review an end-to-end typical use case: the addition of a "gold" image to the repository: the actions that must be done by the users and the actions it triggers.

 ## Terminology

-Please review this document to know more about the different kinds of images that can be present in the repository or its related entites (like a website that consumes it).
+Please review this document to know more about the different kinds of images that can be present in the repository or its related entities (like a website that consumes it).

 ## Step 1: Manual image upload